 Are baseball players required to wear a "cup"?

-Yes, all boys in baseball are required to wear a "cup" at practice and at games.
+Yes, all boys in division Farm AA, Farm AAA, Minors, and Majors are required to wear a "cup" at practice and at games.
+Players not wearing protective gear during the game may not be allowed on the field.